LynxMagnus/mine-support/README.md

 - Deploys PRs to a temporary end point for review
 - Deletes PR deployments, containers, and namepace upon merge

+Builds will be deployed into a namespace with the format `mine-support-{identifier}` where `{identifier}` is either the release version, the PR number, or the branch name.

-PRs will be available at the URL `http://mine-support-pr{pr-number}.{ingress-server}`, where `{pr-number}` is the PR number, i.e. 8, and `{ingress-server}` is the ingress server defined the [`values.yaml`](./helm/values.yaml),  which is `defradev.com` by default.
+The builds will be available at the URL `http://mine-support-{identifier}.{ingress-server}`, where `{ingress-server}` is the ingress server defined the [`values.yaml`](./helm/values.yaml),  which is `defradev.com` by default.

-The temporary deployment requires a CNAME subdomain wildcard pointing at the public IP address of the Ingress Controller of the Kubernetes cluster.
-This can be simulated by updating your local hosts file to provide a name for the Ingress public IP address mapped to the PR address.
+The temporary deployment requires a CNAME subdomain wildcard pointing to the public IP address of the ingress controller of the Kubernetes cluster.
+This can be simulated by updating your local `hosts` file with an entry for the build address set to the ingress controller's public IP address.
 On windows this would mean adding a line to `C:\Windows\System32\drivers\etc\hosts`, i.e. for PR 8 against the default ingress server this would be

 xx.xx.xx.xx mine-support-pr8.defradev.com

 where `xx.xx.xx.xx` is the public IP Address of the Ingress Controller.

+A detailed description on the build pipeline and PR work flow is available in the [Defra Confluence page](https://eaflood.atlassian.net/wiki/spaces/FFCPD/pages/1281359920/Build+Pipeline+and+PR+Workflow)